limiteddata/ESPOTAFLASHER/README.md

 **ESPOTAFLASHER**

-This flasher is a implementation of the espota.py(https://github.com/esp8266/Arduino/blob/master/tools/espota.py) in C# and inspired by https://github.com/shehrozeee/espotacs.
+This flasher is a implementation of the espota.py(https://github.com/esp8266/Arduino/blob/master/tools/espota.py) in C# and inspired from https://github.com/shehrozeee/espotacs.
 This works with both esp32 and esp8266.

 how to use :